Budapest-Quantum-Computing-Group/piquasso/README.md

 ## Documentation

-The documentation is avaliable at [https://piquasso.readthedocs.io/](https://piquasso.readthedocs.io/).
+The documentation is available at [https://piquasso.readthedocs.io/](https://piquasso.readthedocs.io/).

 ## How to contribute?